Atlantic OCS Facts And Figures

 Offshore Natural Gas and Oil Operations

-The Gulf of Mexico Regional Office conducts all oil and gas leasing and resource management functions on the Outer Continental Shelf (OCS) for the Gulf of Mexico OCS Region and the Atlantic OCS Area.
+The Gulf of America Regional Office conducts all oil and gas leasing and resource management functions on the Outer Continental Shelf (OCS) for the Gulf OCS Region and the Atlantic OCS Area.

 The Atlantic OCS Area is divided into four planning areas along the Atlantic seaboard: the North Atlantic, Mid-Atlantic, South Atlantic, and the Straits of Florida.*